Free Computers For Low-Income Families

 The COVID-19 pandemic has greatly increased the need for a computer, and we want low-income families to know there is help out there!
 In this article, we will talk about programs set in place to get free or discounted computers to low-income families or individuals in need.

-Read below how you can receive a laptop or desktop computer for free, getting you connected to working or learning at home.
+Read below to learn how you can receive a laptop or desktop computer for free, getting you connected to working or learning at home.
 While some government and independent charities have strict eligibility requirements for receiving a free computer or laptop, there is sure to be the perfect program for you!
+We’ll close with a tip on how you can get a brand new tablet for just $10.01!

 The ON IT Foundation